BarisAlbayrakIEEE/StructuralAnalysis/README.md

 In this case, the engineer works offline (independent of MySQL DB).
 She needs to define the SC to be examined (e.g. panel) and the auxilary objects (e.g. material, load).
 Then, she plays with the properties which she wants to examine (e.g. thickness) and runs the corresponding SAMM.
-The user neither imports an FE data nor connects to the MySQL DB for a DCG.
+The user neither imports an FE data nor connects to the MySQL DB for a DAG.
 The constructed objects will be destructed when the user finishes her session.

 - **Primary Actor:** Ordinary user